cloudwego/cloudwego.github.io/content/en/docs/volo/volo-http/tutorials/middleware.md

 But in the end, the `cx`, `req` and `next` parameters must be appended and the inner service is invoked via `next.run(cx, req).await`.

-Here we take `from_fn` as an example of a middleware implementation for **logging the time spent on a single request**:
+Here we take `from_fn` as an example of a middleware implementation for logging the time spent on a single request:

 ```rust
 use std::net::SocketAddr;